What sample types can be processed?

 How much is enough?

 For virtually all of our tests, the relative proportion of tumour cells to nucleated non-tumour cells is the single most important sample characteristic.
 Requirements based upon physical amounts of tissue are of less value, as even large pieces of certain samples type (e.g. fat and blood) may contain very few nucleated cells.
 Alternatively, other sample types, like lymph nodes may be large with many tumour cells, but be so heavily infiltrated with normal lymphocytes that they do not reach the minimum relative tumour content.
 Nevertheless, as a very rough guide, a sample with a combined tumour area greater than 4 square millimetres that meets or exceed the minimum tumour contents specified below would be expected to be sufficient.
 However, even for samples which have been accepted on the basis of relative tumour content, the final decision upon whether to proceed with analysis will be based upon the quality and quantity of nucleic acid (DNA and/or RNA) recovered.
+Please note that there is no charge for rejected samples.

 Multi-gene (NGS) tests require that tumour cells comprise >5% of all nucleated cells